 P.R.E.P High School Pipeline

 College Prep: (Ages 14-19) Youth receive intensive college and life preparation including academic workshops, financial aid assistance, essay writing, college tours, community service, and field trips, along with mentorship from college education role models.
 Students meet two to three times a week during school year.
 They are given the opportunity to visit interesting NYC workplaces, hospitals, laboratories.
 Addition workshops include interview preparation, job placement, and hands on skill building.
 We help youth create goal assessments and refer them to local resources and GED programs when appropriate.

 Science, Technology, Engineering and Math

-Youth receive career preparation with a focus on careers in medicine.
-Weekly workshops awaken interests in STEM (Science, Technology, Engineering and Math) giving participant’s skills for the 21st century workforce and higher education.
+Youth receive career preparation with a focus on careers in medicine and STEM.
+Weekly workshops awaken interests in STEM (Science, Technology, Engineering and Math) giving participant’s academic enrichment and skills for the 21st century workforce.
 Addition workshops include interview preparation, job placement, and hands on skill building.
 We utilize an innovative three tier science system consisting of (1.) digital on-line STEM tutoring and curriculum in math and science, (2.) fun hands-on learning STEM workshops with kids dressed in scientist and engineer protective gear, (3.)
 In-person laboratory access, including age-appropriate kids visiting anatomy labs (4.) pairing participants with CCNY science role models and (5.) connects Scholars with Corporate employees as STEM Ambassadors.